gokyuzugokturk/igotek-xnt/README.md

 Core Offset 200
 Core Clock 1740
 Lock Memory Clock 5000
-This is for minimum power consumption & the highest hashrate.
+This is for minimum power consumption (260W) & the highest hashrate (13.75MH/s).
 You can try and find the optimal overclock settings for your graphic cards.
 ![RTX3080Ti](https://github.com/gokyuzugokturk/igotek-xnt/blob/main/img/005.png)